Best Table Tennis Racket 2026: Tested and Ranked for Every Level

 The Palio Expert 3.0 at $35–45 for most players.
 The DHS 4002 at $30–40 is also excellent, but specifically for serious players taking regular coaching who can activate its tacky rubber correctly.

-When should I upgrade?
+When should I upgrade my table tennis racket?

 When your current racket feels consistently too slow, when your strokes are reliable and repeatable under pressure, and when you are playing at club level or preparing for competition.
 When in doubt, wait longer.
 Upgrading too early is far more common and more damaging than upgrading too late.